MICA-MNI/BrainSpace/docs/python_doc/auto_examples/plot_tutorial1.rst

-Note that the default parameters are normalized angle kernel, diffusion embedding approach, 10 components.
+Note that the default parameters are diffusion embedding approach, 10 components, and no kernel (use raw data).
 Once you have your gradients, a good first step is to simply inspect what they look like.
 Let’s have a look at the first two gradients.

 .. code-block:: default